A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-29-on-journalling-tools.markdown

 - What am I grateful for?
 - Which talents and skills can I use to benefit others?
 - How can I thank my past self and send goodness ahead to my future self?

+### Ask yourself:

+- Did I really recognise/understand/realise what I just said or did?
+- How could I have done it differently?
+- What impact did this have on me and others?
+- Can I forgive myself for not understanding ?
+Can I forgive the other person for not understanding/knowing ?

 ## Core Virtues